Step 10: Prepare for the Interview

 After your exam, the Panel Physician will either send the exam results directly to the embassy or give you a sealed envelope.
 If the doctor gives you an envelope, do not open it.
 Instead, bring it to your visa interview and give it to the consular officer.

 3. Gather Documents Required for the Interview

-Every visa applicant, no matter their age, must bring certain documents to the interview, including photographs, the original or certified copy version of all civil documents submitted to NVC.
+Every visa applicant, no matter their age, must bring certain documents to the interview, including photographs, and the original or certified copy version of all civil documents submitted to NVC.
 You do not need to bring your Affidavit of Support or financial evidence you submitted to NVC.